chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_client_key_list.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Use the ``list`` argument to view a list of public keys for the named client.
+Use the ``key list`` argument to view a list of public keys for the named client.